 Preheat the oven to 350 F/180 C. Place meatballs on a baking sheet lined with parchment paper.
 The parchment paper ensures that the meatballs do not stick to the baking sheet and it also makes clean up really easy.
 Brush them generously with olive oil and bake for 20-25 minutes or until browned.
 The frying method is the traditional way and the meatballs are a little juicier.

 Tips & tricks

 - I love to eat keftedes the next day.
-The use of olive oil allows them to hold well the next day and taste good in room temperature.
-I usually grab one (or two) with some crackers as a snack.
+The use of olive oil allows them to hold well and taste really good in room temperature.
+I usually grab one (or two :-)) with some pita chips as a snack.

 You can also try:

 - For a low carb option check these turkey meatballs & gravy.

 - A vegetarian version are these kolokythokeftedes– zucchini & feta fritters.